your-tools/tsrc/docs/ref/formats.md

 ## groups

 The `groups` section lists the groups by name.
-They should contain a `repos` field containing a list of repositories (which should match the sources of the repositories defined in the `repos`  section.
+Each group should have a `repos` field containing a list of repositories (only repositories defined in the `repos` section are allowed).

 The groups can optionally include other groups, with a `includes` field which should be a list of existing group names.